CoFH/cofh.github.io/docs/reusable-morb/index.md

 -----

-A reusable morb works like a regular [morb](/docs/morb/), except it doesn't break after spawning a [mob](https://minecraft.gamepedia.com/Mob) of the contained type.
+A reusable morb works like a regular [morb](/docs/morb/), except it doesn't break after releasing a contained [mob](https://minecraft.gamepedia.com/Mob).

-### Crafting ingredient
-{% include recipe-table.html type='crafting' recipes=page.usage-recipes.crafting %}